poweruptime/poweruptime/infrastructure/README.md

 3. Limitations
    - With OAuth2 is enabled, users cannot change their E-Mail address (this restriction applies instance-wide to all users).
+   - Admins need to sign-in via E-Mail & password to have all admin rights. (protection of hostile Account takeover via OAuth)

 All other user-management operations work exactly the same, regardless of how the account was created.